kyma-project/lifecycle-manager/samples/template-operator/README.md

     ARG TARGETARCH
    ```

-3. Build and push your module operator binary by adjusting `IMG`if necessary and then executing the `make module-image` command.
+3. Build and push your module operator binary by adjusting `IMG` if necessary (take a look at the Makefile Preparation in the previous sections for more Details) and then executing the `make module-image` command.

     ```sh
     make module-image
     ```

 This will build the operator image and then push it as the image defined in `IMG`.

 ### Build and push your module to the registry

-1. Copy [hack folder](./hack) to your project's root directory

-2. The module operator will be packed in a helm chart and pushed to `MODULE_REGISTRY` using `module-build`.
+1. The module operator will be packed in a helm chart and pushed to `MODULE_REGISTRY` using `module-build`.

    ```sh
    make module-build
    ```

-3. Verify that the module creation succeeded and observe the `mod` folder.
+2. Verify that the module creation succeeded and observe the `mod` folder.
 It will contain a `component-descriptor.yaml` with a definition of local layers.

    ```yaml
    component: